ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 # IPFS Gateway

-An _IPFS gateway_ is a web-based service that gets content from the IPFS network and makes it available via HTTP, allowing IPFS-incompatible browsers, tools and software to benefit from the IPFS public network.
+An _IPFS gateway_ is a web-based service that gets content from an IPFS network (private, or the public swarm backed by Amino DHT), and makes it available via HTTP, allowing IPFS-incompatible browsers, tools and software to benefit from [content-addressing](https://docs.ipfs.tech/concepts/content-addressing/).
 For example, some browsers or tools like [Curl](https://curl.haxx.se/) or [Wget](https://www.gnu.org/software/wget/) don't support IPFS natively and cannot access to IPFS content using canonical addressing like `ipfs://{CID}/{optional path to resource}`.
 While tools like [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) add browser support for native IPFS URLs, this is not always an option.
 As such, there are multiple gateway types and <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>gateway providers</VueCustomTooltip> available so that applications of all kinds can interface with IPFS using HTTP.

 This page discusses: